 - ¾ cup light brown sugar , packed

 - ¾ teaspoon ground cinnamon

 - Pinch Kosher salt

 - ½ cup salted butter , cubed

 - ½ cup light brown sugar , packed

 - 1 cup berries (I used frozen)

-In a medium size bowl, mix together the butter, flour and brown sugar with a pastry cutter or two knives.
+- In a medium bowl, mix together the butter, flour, and brown sugar with a pastry cutter or two knives.
 Use your hands if needed to make crumbs.
-Cover and refrigerate.
+Cover and chill.

-When ready to bake, preheat oven to 350°F. Add the crumb topping on top of the bread and then evenly disperse the berries on top.
-Bake uncovered for 50-60 minutes, or until the top is lightly browned and the center is cooked through.
+- When ready to bake, preheat the oven to 350°F. Sprinkle the topping over the bread and evenly disperse the berries on top.
+Bake uncovered 50 to 60 minutes, or until the top is lightly browned and the center is cooked through.